 2. analyse simple electric circuits;

-3. understand basic input and output electronics for microcontrollers;
+3. explain basic input and output electronics for microcontrollers;

-4. appreciate a range of sensor and actuator device functions.
+4. identify a range of sensor and actuator device functions.

-5. appreciate ethical, environmental, and design issues in engineering.
+5. recognise ethical, environmental, and design issues in engineering.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.